rackerlabs/rackspace-how-to/content/rackspace-email/view-and-pay-unpaid-invoices-cloud-office-control-panel.md

     <img src="{% asset_path rackspace-email/view-and-pay-unpaid-invoices-cloud-office-control-panel/invoices.png %}" />

 3. To view a detailed invoice, click the invoice number.
 4. To pay the invoice, click **Pay** in the **Action** column.

     <img src="{% asset_path rackspace-email/view-and-pay-unpaid-invoices-cloud-office-control-panel/pay_invoice.png %}" />

 5. If necessary, update the credit card information to process the payment.
-6. Make any necessary changes, and click **Pay Invoice** to pay your invoice.
+6. Make any necessary changes, and then click **Pay Invoice** to pay your invoice.